marshallward/mom6-gpu-report/gpu_port_checklist.md

    * Had trouble with nested `enter target data` as subsequent entries were overwriting data on the device with outdated data on the host.
 * For some reason, I needed a `target update from(dvR, dvL)` statement in an innocuous spot to get correct results.
-I'm not sure why yet.
+   * This turned out to be because of missing explicit mappings for a couple variables, so the compiler was generating implicit `tofrom` for them.
+Adding the correct explicit mappings resolved it.

 ### set_zonal_BT_cont